Kyle Wright (baseball): Atlanta Braves

 He spent most of the 2021 regular season with Gwinnett, with which he was 10–5 with a 3.02 ERA in 24 starts in which he pitched 137 innings.
 He also pitched two starts for the Braves, and was 0–1 with a 9.95 ERA in 6 1/3 innings.
 On October 26, 2021, it was announced that Wright was added to the Braves roster for the World Series against the Houston Astros.
 Wright pitched one inning in Game 2, striking out the side.
 Then, in Game 4, he entered the game with one out and the bases loaded in the first inning.
 Wright proceeded to work out of the jam with only one inherited runner scoring, then pitched four subsequent innings, allowing only one additional run.
 The Braves scored three runs, with successive home runs by Dansby Swanson and Jorge Soler, and won the game, 3–2.
 Despite only pitching 6 2/3 innings in the regular season, Wright's 5 2/3 innings pitched in the World Series was the second highest among Braves pitchers.

 Wright began the 2022 season on the Braves Opening Day roster.
 On September 24, Wright won his twentieth game of the season, and became the first Braves pitcher since Russ Ortiz in 2003 to reach that milestone.
 Before the season had begun, Wright had only recorded two career wins.
 Wright matched Ortiz's 2003 win total on October 1, 2022, and ended the regular season as the major league leader in victories.
 A Braves pitcher had not led MLB in wins since Tom Glavine's 2000 season.

+Wright's 2023 season was affected by injury.
+He made seven starts and nine total appearances for Atlanta, working to a 1–3 record 6.97 ERA with in 31 innings pitched.
+On May 3, 2023, he departed a start against the Miami Marlins with an apparent injury.
+After undergoing an MRI, it was revealed that Wright had suffered a shoulder strain.
+He was placed on the 60-day injured list on May 15, and estimated to miss about two months.
+On September 11, Wright was activated from the injured list.
+On October 7, 2023, Wright underwent shoulder surgery to repair right shoulder damage, which caused him to miss the entirety of the 2024 season.